FREQUENTLY ASKED QUESTIONS

 What is mediation?

 Mediation is a private, confidential, out-of-court process where people come together with a trained facilitator (the “mediator”) to find creative solutions to difficult issues.
+Imagine sitting around a conference table in jeans, with a neutral third party helping you figure things out, and that’s mediation.

 Mediation can happen for any type of conflict, at any time, even before anyone makes any type of court filing.